uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/interface-usability.md

 - Many people get frustrated with digital devices.
   Sometimes they will put up with it because it’s the only option, but in other cases devices and software with good interfaces sell much better or can be priced higher because they help the user get their job done.
 - The worst person to evaluate an interface is the person who designed it.
-  They know exactly how it should work; but if someone else tries it you’ll find out how it looks to a typical user (for this reason the projects here aren't about having a student write their own program and evaluate its interface – that would be evidence that they don’t understand HCI evaluation!)
+  They know exactly how it should work; but if someone else tries it you’ll find out how it looks to a typical user (for this reason the projects here aren't about having a student write their own program and evaluate its interface &ndash; that would be evidence that they don’t understand HCI evaluation!)
 - An interface is used to do a task, so it makes the most sense to identify the tasks that a particular interface is for, and then consider how difficult those tasks are using that interface.
   The common mistake is to focus on features of an interface, but in the real world the question is whether or not those features can be used to do a task from beginning to end.

 {panel end}

 Devices are often sold using catch phrases like "user friendly" and "intuitive", but these are vague terms that are hard to pin down.
-In this section we will use the more technical term, [Usability](https://en.wikipedia.org/wiki/Usability), which is well understood by HCI experts, and gives us some ways to evaluate how suitable an interface is for a particular task.
+In this section we will use the more technical term, [usability](https://en.wikipedia.org/wiki/Usability), which is well understood by HCI experts, and gives us some ways to evaluate how suitable an interface is for a particular task.
 Usability isn't just about an interface being nice to use: poor usability can lead to serious problems, and has been the cause of major disasters, such as airplane crashes, financial disasters, and medical mishaps.
 It is also important because an interface that requires a lot of dexterity, quick reactions or a good memory makes it less accessible to much of the population, when accessibility can be both a moral and legal expectation.